YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Start by separating three questions.
 Is this normal hair direction?
 Is it progressive thinning?
 Or is it an old transplant direction problem?
 The answer changes the treatment completely.

-If it is a normal cowlick, I would usually leave it alone.
-If it is early crown thinning, I would first assess the diagnosis, medical options, donor strength, and future pattern.
-If it is a previous transplant problem, I would treat it as repair surgery and be more cautious with expectations.
+If it is a normal cowlick, I leave it alone.
+If it is early crown thinning, I first assess the diagnosis, medical options, donor strength, and future pattern.
+If it is a previous transplant problem, I treat it as repair surgery and stay more cautious with expectations.

 If you are worried about a cowlick or crown whorl, do not rush into surgery from a single photo.
 Get the area examined, compare it over time, and make sure the plan protects your donor capacity.
 A natural swirl may only need reassurance.
 A thinning crown may need careful treatment.
 A poorly planned transplant may need repair, but repair is always harder than doing the first plan correctly.